 16. Sugar-Free Vanilla

 Since the discontinuation of the other Starbucks sugar-free syrups, sugar-free vanilla has been one of the best-selling syrups.
 Despite having no calories, it is sweet.
-You can sub regular vanilla or any syrup with sugar-free vanilla for a healthier drink.
+You can substitute regular vanilla or any syrup with sugar-free vanilla for a healthier drink.

 Read this detailed guide to Starbucks sugar-free syrup.